CycloneDX/cdxgen/ADVANCED.md

 ## Use Atom in Java mode

-For large projects (> 1 million lines of code), atom must be invoked separately for the slicing operation to perform.
+For large projects (> 1 million lines of code), atom must be invoked separately for the slicing operation.
 Follow the instructions below.

 - Download the latest [atom.zip release](https://github.com/AppThreat/atom/releases)